Goma: Threat posed by Lake Kivu

 Lake Kivu is one of three lakes in Africa identified as having huge quantities of dissolved gas held at pressure in its depths.
 The other two, Cameroon's Lake Monoun and Lake Nyos, experienced limnic eruptions or "lake overturns", catastrophic releases of suffocating carbon dioxide probably triggered by landslides.
 Lake Nyos's overturn in 1986 was particularly lethal, killing nearly two thousand people in the area around the lake.
 Kivu is 2,000 times bigger than Lake Nyos and also contains dissolved methane as an additional hazard – though concentration of carbon dioxide is much lower than in Lake Nyos.
 Nearly two million people, including the population of Goma, live in the vicinity of Lake Kivu and could be in danger from a limnic eruption triggered by one of the nearby volcanoes and the earthquakes associated with them.

-The CO_{2}-rich gas location, known locally as mazuku has recently caused the death of people and animals.
+The CO_{2}-rich gas location, known locally as mazuku, caused the deaths of people and animals in 2023.

 Demographics

+Population

 Goma has experienced rapid and sustained population growth over the past decades.
 Historically, the city's population was relatively modest, estimated at just 80,000 in 1984.
 However, significant demographic shifts have occurred due to natural population growth, internal migration, and the influx of refugees from neighboring countries, particularly during periods of regional instability.
 The city's population dynamics were profoundly impacted by the Rwandan Genocide (1994), the First Congo War (1996–1997), and the Second Congo War (1998–2003), as well as ongoing regional tensions involving the Rwandan-backed M23 rebel group.
 These events led to large-scale rural-to-urban migration, with individuals and families seeking refuge from interethnic violence, political unrest, and economic instability in rural areas.
-This influx has contributed to both the expansion of Goma's physical boundaries and the transformation of its social and economic structures.
+This influx has contributed to the expansion of Goma's physical boundaries and the transformation of its social and economic structures.

-As of 2024, the population of Goma is estimated at approximately 782,000.
+As of 2024, the population of Goma was estimated at approximately 782,000.
 However, this figure remains a subject of debate, as alternative estimates suggest the city's population may exceed two million, driven by unrecorded migration and other factors.

-The city's demographic composition consists predominantly of Bantu-speaking ethnic groups, including the Nande, Nyanga, Hunde, Hutu, Tembo, Shi, Kano, and Tutsi communities.